Best books on learning how to draw is the topic of our blog post today!

 9. Keys to Drawing, by Bert Dodson

 Unlock the world of drawing with Bert Dodson’s groundbreaking guide, Keys to Drawing.
-Presenting a comprehensive system, Dodson introduces readers to fifty-five foundational “keys” that promise to transform anyone into a skilled artist.
-These principles, paired with a myriad of practice exercises, equip artists, even those at the beginner level, to tackle any subject confidently.
-Dodson delves deep into the artistic process, teaching readers how to fine-tune their focus, harness their hand movements, and effectively convey illusions such as light, depth, and texture.
+Presenting a comprehensive system, Dodson introduces readers to fifty-five foundational “keys” that promise to reshape anyone into a skilled artist.
+These principles, paired with a myriad of practice exercises, prepare artists, even those at the beginner level, to tackle any subject confidently.
+Dodson explores deep into the artistic process, teaching readers how to fine-tune their focus, harness their hand movements, and effectively convey illusions such as light, depth, and texture.

 10. Draw 50 Animals, by Lee J. Ames